Nokia N86 8MP: 30 September 2009

 The Nokia N86 8MP received its v20 firmware upgrade a full week or so ahead of schedule.
 It was 8 MB large for an Over The Air (OTA) update.

-Some significant changes were: Improved still image and video quality and Close-up focus, Face detection (indicated by a yellow square) and Red-eye removal were added, New focus point indication (shows where in the scene the camera is focusing).
+Significant changes included improved still image and video quality, close-up focus, face detection (indicated by a yellow square), red-eye removal were added, and new focus point indication (shows where in the scene the camera is focusing).

 11 January 2010

-The Nokia N86 8MP got a minor update to v21 firmware.
+The Nokia N86 8MP got a minor update to the v21 firmware.
 Version 21.006 replaced v20.115 and was a maintenance release, improving performance further and fixing a number of minor bugs.

 15 April 2010

 Version 30.009 firmware mainly features the latest Ovi Maps client and is now available via Nokia Software Update (142 MB) and Over The Air (5085 KB).

-It includes the latest Ovi Maps 3.03 (with free navigation), the sharing of location via Facebook.
-RealPlayer interface is tweaked (no more d-pad problem while playing videos) and there are some usual minor fixes and improvements.
+It included the latest Ovi Maps 3.03 (with free navigation), the sharing of location via Facebook.
+RealPlayer interface is tweaked (no more d-pad problem while playing videos) and there were some usual minor fixes and improvements.

 20 May 2010

-It includes the latest Ovi Maps 3.04.
-The new version adds formal support for WiFi as a positioning method as part of an overhaul of the positioning functionality, plus significant performance improvements for search, zooming and map panning, a number of consumer-friendly UI tweaks and the addition of Qype information to the places database.
+It included the latest Ovi Maps 3.04.
+The new version added formal support for WiFi as a positioning method as part of an overhaul of the positioning functionality, plus significant performance improvements for search, zooming and map panning, a number of consumer-friendly UI tweaks, and the addition of Qype information to the places database.